gwyddonydd/intro-r-project/README.md

 # intro-r-project
 Base repo for SWC workshop
-Written by Nicholoas Knoblauch!
+Written by Nicholas Knoblauch!
-Written by Nicholoas Knoblauch!
+Making some changes in nano and then saving them aw yis